Natasha’s law guidance: 5 key things to consider

 -

-If you're looking for ways to manage allergen ingredients in your food business, make sure to check out Hubl app's Food Allergen Control Module.
-Designed by industry professionals, this module offers an intuitive solution for organising and tracking allergens in your food menu.
+If you're looking for ways to manage allergen ingredients in your food business, make sure to check out Hubl app's Food Allergen Management feature.
+Designed by industry professionals, this feature offers an intuitive solution for organising and tracking allergens in your food menu.